-Aside from premium food and the cage, you'll want to choose appropriate cockatiel supplies including:
+Aside from premium pellets and the cage, you'll want to choose appropriate cockatiel supplies including:

 Cockatiels are active and playful and should have a large cage.
 Opinions on the minimum size vary, but a minimum cage size would be 20” x 20” wide.
 Consider a taller cage to accommodate your pet cockatiels tail.
 Make sure that the bird cage has some horizontal bars that encourage exercise and climbing.

 We recommend that you get the largest bird cage that you can afford that offers 1/2" bar space.
-As ground dwellers, these pet birds like to travel back and forth, so a long bird cage may be preferred.
+Keep in mind that cockatiels have a long tail that can get disheveled in a tall, skinny cage.
+Also, as ground dwellers, these pet birds like to travel back and forth, so a longer width bird cage may be preferred.

-Place two to three perches around the cage with enough space to comfortably move between them.
+Place two to four appropriately sized perches around the cage with enough space to encourage your bird to exercise.
 Look for cockatiel cages that feature a removable bottom tray for easy cleaning.

-Cockatiels also enjoy a small birdie bungee for climbing and swinging.
+Cockatiels also enjoy a small birdie bungee for climbing and a bird swing.

 Cockatiels are busy little birds.
 They like to climb and swing whether it be a Small Birdie Bungee or anatural branch bird perch.
 Get a couple of different perch styles, from natural branch to a nail filing perch.

 Cockatiels can be messy so plan for that.
 They are known a dusty birds so you’ll want to mist them down frequently.
 The seed hulls from the small seeds that they eat can fly all over the floor, so get a couple of seed guards.
-A small handheld vacuum wouldn’t hurt, either.
+A small handheld vacuum will help.

 Oh, one other Cockatiel accessory that both your and your feathered friend will appreciate.
 A Shoulder Apron will keep your pet bird Cockatiel from chewing holes in your shirt or pooping down your back.